ImperialCollegeLondon/virtual_ecosystem/docs/source/development/documentation/documentation.md

 The `docs/source` directory contains the content and `sphinx` configuration to build the package website.
 The content directories are:

-* The `users` directory contains user guides and code examples.
-* The `development` directory contains details on code development for `pyrealm`.
 * The `api` directory contains some simple stub files that are used to link to API content generated from docstrings.
+* The `development` directory contains details on code development, model design, and documentation for the `virtual_ecosystem`.
+* The `using_the_ve` directory contains user guides and code examples.
+It also contains information on climate data download and pre-processing.

 ### MyST Markdown